From Futures For Kids:

-London’s futures and options industry joined forces with the foreign exchange community last Friday in the 2nd annual35 mile plus Walk to Work on 4 routes to the City for 4 children’s charities raising in the process almost £60k.
+London’s futures and options industry joins forces with the foreign exchange community to slog 35 miles plus on 4 routes to the City for 4 children’s charities

-The Futures For Kids Walk to Work 2012 raised funds for four children’s charities with a mix of local, regional and international coverage – Demelza House, Hope HIV, Everychild and Variety.
+The FFK Walk to Work 2012 is raising funds for four children’s charities with a mix of local, regional and international coverage – Demelza House, Hope HIV, Everychild and Variety.

-Almost 100 Futures for Kids supporters joined the effort including executives from brokerage houses, banks, proprietary trading firms and software vendors.
-They were boosted by a very strong contingent of senior management from London-based derivatives and stock exchanges, trade associations and specialist publications.
-Exchanges represented included Turquoise, Deutsche Boerse, Eurex, NYSE Liffe, Nasdaq OMX, Hong Kong Mercantile Exchange and Singapore Exchange.
+A broad spectrum of market participants has joined the team including executives from brokerage houses, banks, proprietary trading firms and software vendors.
+They are boosted by a very strong contingent of senior management from London-based derivatives and stock exchanges and trade associations including Futures and Options Association CEO, Anthony Belchambers , the COO of the London Stock Exchange owned trading venue Turquoise, Adrian Farnham , as well as representatives from Deutsche Boerse subsidiary Eurex, NYSE Liffe, Nasdaq OMX, Hong Kong Mercantile Exchange and Singapore Exchange.

-The team, some striding gracefully, others limping, arrived triumphantly at Paternoster Square after the long day’s ‘yomp’ between 5 and 8 pm to celebrate their efforts with the beneficiary charities and support groups at a Finish Line party sponsored by Eurex, who also supported the checkpoints on the 4 routes, and to receive awards sponsored by ICAP-owned post-trade software company, Traiana.
+The team hope to be striding (or limping) into Paternoster Square after a long day’s ‘yomp’ between 5 and 7.30 pm to celebrate their efforts with the beneficiary charities and support groups at a Finish Line party sponsored by Eurex (who are also supporting the checkpoints on the 4 routes) and to receive awards sponsored by ICAP-owned post-trade software company, Traiana.